adap/flower/doc/source/docker/tutorial-deploy-on-multiple-machines.rst

 #.
 Get the IP address from the remote machine and save it for later.

 #.
-Use the ``certs.yml` Compose file to generate your own self-signed certificates.
+Use the ``certs.yml`` Compose file to generate your own self-signed certificates.
    If you have certificates, you can continue with Step 2.

    .. important::

       These certificates should be used only for development purposes.

-      For production environments, use a service like `Let's Encrypt <https://letsencrypt.org/>`_ to obtain your certificates.
+      For production environments, you may have to use dedicated services to obtain your certificates.

    First, set the environment variables ``SUPERLINK_IP`` and ``SUPEREXEC_IP`` with the IP address from the remote machine.
 For example, if the IP is ``192.168.2.33``, execute: